-Cassels Brock is also well known for the work done by The Honourable David Peterson, a former Premier of Ontario and a senior partner of the firm widely respected for his support of reconciliation and strong relationships and high standing with governmental, industry and Aboriginal leaders.
+Cassels Brock is also well known for the work done by The Honourable David Peterson, a former Premier of Ontario and Chairman Emeritus of the firm widely respected for his support of reconciliation and strong relationships and high standing with governmental, industry and Aboriginal leaders.

-- Acting as Chief Negotiator for the Government of Canada in respect of the transfer of legislative authority over lands and resources in the Northwest Territories to the Government of the Northwest Territories.
-This included negotiating and settling an Agreement in Principle with the GNWT and the NWT Aboriginal Summit (Inuvialuit, G’witchin, Sahtu, Deh Cho, Akaitcho, Tlicho and South Slave Metis) for the transfer of legislative authority, resource revenue sharing, transfer of assets, governance forums, environmental panels and related obligations, and integration of land and water boards, all in furtherance of the Mackenzie Valley Pipeline development.
+- Acting as Chief Negotiator for the Government of Canada (Minister of Aboriginal Affairs and Northern Development Canada) in respect of the transfer of legislative authority over lands and resources in the Northwest Territories to the Government of the Northwest Territories - this included negotiating and settling an Agreement in Principle with the GNWT and the NWT Aboriginal Summit (Inuvialuit, Gwitchin, Sahtu, Akaitcho, Tlicho and NWT Métis Nation) for the transfer of legislative authority, resource revenue sharing, transfer of assets, governance forums, environmental panels and related obligations, and integration of land and water boards

-- Acting as Chief Negotiator for the Province of Ontario in the negotiation of gaming revenue sharing and other related financial arrangements with 133 First Nations in Ontario.
+- Acting as Chief Negotiator for the Province of Ontario (Premier's Office) in the negotiation of gaming revenue sharing and other related financial arrangements with 133 First Nations in Ontario

-- Acting as the Chief Negotiator for the Province of Ontario representing the Minister of Aboriginal Affairs, to end a standoff related to a longstanding dispute over a 40-hectacre tract of land in Southwestern Ontario which pitted a First Nations community against local residents and businesses.
+- Acting as the Chief Negotiator for the Province of Ontario, representing the Premier's Office, to end a standoff related to a longstanding dispute over a 40-hectare tract of land in Southwestern Ontario which pitted a First Nations community against local residents and businesses